mohyfahim/nrf24/README.md

 **nrf24_server**: contains code that wait for a message. catches it and echoes it on its serial.

-## Ack methodes without Mesh Layer
+## Ack methodes without Router Layer

 This folder contains code that used Address for sending and receiving data (BROADCAST_ADDRESS can be used).
 Also they use ACK methodes for sending data.